sunib/bin-archiver/README.md

 Encrpytion
 ----------

-You can also append a file encrypted, just add the extra argument to -a argument.
+You can also append a file encrypted, just add the -k argument right behind the archive filename.

 > -k `key`

+You can (optionally!) restrict the encrypted file to entities with a certain value.
+This command replaces the last 4 bytes of the randomly generated AES initialisation vector with the given unsigned 32 bit `restrict-to-value`:

+> -r `restrict-to-value`

+Please note, it's important to add these arguments *before* the -a argument, the parser does not scan all the arguments at the beginning.
+It's 'walking' through them.
+If you don't then the file is not encrypted.

 AES is used for encryption, your `key` has to be 128, 192 or 256 bits long (16, 24, 32 bytes respectively).
 The supplied key must be encoded in [Base64](http://en.wikipedia.org/wiki/Base64).
 The initialisation vector is automatically generated (random) and added to the archive file, so you only need to 'remember' your secret key in order to decode the file.

-You can (optionally!) restrict the encrypted file to entities with a certain value.
-This command replaces the last 4 bytes of the randomly generated AES initialisation vector with the given unsigned 32 bit `restrict-to-value`:
-> -r `restrict-to-value`

-Note/known bug: At this moment the restict-to-value is always set to a numerical 0.
+Bug: At this moment the restict-to-value is always set to a numerical 0.
 Due to a bug in the ProtoGen tool that comes with the protobuf-net library.
 So for now you should just ignore this value if it's 0.
 In the future I hope that we get nullable values for optional fields.

 You may append encrypted and unecrypted files if you wish, you can even add different restricted versions.